katvef/katve-blog/content/posts/mind_and_body_disconnected.md

 ---
 date: 2025-10-04
-title: WIP – Mind and Body Disconnected
+title: Mind and Body Disconnected
 summary: More talk about me being trans and how it affects me psychologically
 draft: true
 ---